HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Based on the photo above, you might be thinking, "Er Tom, this doesn't look like a tall plant.
 Why are you recommending it to us?"
 You're right, at first glance, this seems an odd pick.
 But let me explain.

-Most Euphorbia are moderately fast growing, but they're not cheap when brought in a bigger size.
+Most Euphorbia are moderately fast growing, but they're not cheap when bought in a bigger size.
 So I think this is the ideal long-term ownership type of houseplant.

 It's unusual looking even when small and will gradually grow to become a very tall plant over a number of years.
 In the meantime, you can give it a leg up by growing it up from the floor on a table or desk to create "height".